karaoc/dayz.test/_Footer.md

 Copyright 2020 DayZ Expansion Mod Team.
-We do not authorize any entity to publish this mod without permission from the team.
+We do not authorize any entity to publish this DayZ Standalone modification without licensing from the DayZ Expansion Mod Team.

-Consider joining our [Discord](https://discord.gg/rMZuS4F) if you would like to give any feedback or suggestions.